This degree is based at USW’s purpose-built campus, in the creative centre of Cardiff.

 Our facilities are equipped with the latest industry-standard software and hardware, which will enhance your employability within the creative industries whatever your chosen career path.

-Applicants for this award must have successfully completed a Foundation Degree or similar.
-Equivalent level qualifications may also be accepted for entry onto this award.
-Attendance at an interview may also be required.
+Applicants for this award must have successfully completed a Foundation Degree in Music.
+Equivalent level qualifications may also be considered for entry onto this award.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.